pbohea/pickleball-capstone/README.md

 ---

 ## Project Motivation
-Pickleball is one of the fastest-growing sports in the U.S., but in-person coaching is limited, expensive, and inconsistent.
+For the fourth year in a row, pickleball is the fastest-growing sport in the United States.
+Roughly 20 million people played in 2024, up 45% from 2023 and 311% from 2021.
+There are over 82,000 pickelball playing courts nationwide, a number that continues to grow nationwide as the number of amateur players increases.
+Pickleball coaching solutions for players seeking to get better are limited to expensive and inconsistent in-person coaching or less personal statistic-focused analyses.
 Players frequently record themselves to self-diagnose issues, yet lack objective feedback or structured guidance.

 Dinkster turns video into actionable coaching.
 By combining pose estimation, stroke segmentation, and LLM-based feedback, the system provides a personalized, scalable alternative to traditional coaching.